Posted by OfficeTeam on Friday, June 30, 2017 - 08:00 | Follow me

 An exit interview should be conducted with as many open-ended questions as possible.
 As noted below, however, there are instances where asking for specifics is called for.
-Be sure to have a pen and notebook handy for jotting important points.
+Be sure to have a pen and notebook, or a computer, for logging important points.

-A word to the wise: While exit interviews should allow for candor, comments from administrative employees who were fired may be clouded by emotions or negativity and not accurately reflect the overall pulse of your business.
-In fact, these individuals may not wish to take part in an exit interview at all.
-Generally speaking, the most helpful exit interviews take place with people who leave voluntarily.
+A word to the wise: While exit interviews should allow for candor, comments or complaints from administrative employees who were fired may be clouded by emotions or negativity and not accurately reflect the overall pulse of your business.
+In fact, because this type of departure from a firm is upsetting, these individuals may not wish to take part in an exit interview at all.
+Generally speaking, the most helpful exit conversations take place with people who leave voluntarily.

 12 questions to ask during an exit interview

 - What circumstances prompted you to start looking for another job?
 The answer to this question will invariably contain details unique to the individual taking part in the exit interview, but asking it gives you the ability to track common themes.